-Construction of noise fences shall not commence until the Contractor has been granted permission to use the noise fence design in accordance with the Contract.
-Hold Point 1.
+Construction of noise fences shall not commence until the Contractor has been granted permission to use the noise fence design.
+Hold Point 2

 Any specific material types required to be incorporated into the Contract are set out in Clause 3 of Annexure MRTS15.1.